MaherKSantina/MSAutoView/README.md

 If your class variables are inspectables, you can change the default values in the storyboard

 ### Adding padding to the main xib view programmatically
 As a recap, the class will embed the xib's view in the main view by adding top, left, bottom and right constraints.
-To add padding to the constraints, we can set their constant value other than 0, you can do that in the `initView()` function:
+To add padding to the constraints, you can set their constant value other than 0.
+You can do that in the `initView()` function:

 ```swift
 override func initView() {